 "Copenhagen can and must be the turning point in the international fight against climate change—nothing has changed my confidence in that," De Boar said.
 "A powerful combination of commitment and compromise can and must make this happen."

-“I look to industrialized countries to raise their ambitions to meet the scale of the challenge we face,” said De Boer.
-“And I look to industrialized nations for clarity on the amount of short and long-term finance they will commit."
+De Boar, however, did acknowledged his sympathies with developing nations, including the African delegates who left the conference.
+"I look to industrialized countries to raise their ambitions to meet the scale of the challenge we face," he said.
+"And I look to industrialized nations for clarity on the amount of short and long-term finance they will commit."

-More fundamentally, the U.S. does not seem to accept the conventional distinction between rich and poor countries, preferring instead to talk about major and minor emitters, a distinction which brings poor countries with large populations, such as India and China, into the same category as the U.S.
+Perhaps more fundamentally, the US does not accept the distinction, made by the African delegates and others, between rich and poor countries, preferring instead to talk about major and minor emitters, a distinction which brings poor countries with large populations, such as India and China, into the same category as the US.